IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 The initial storage of the ESSs is also fixed at the beginning and end of each stage.
 For example, the initial storage level is set for the hour 8736 in case of a single stage or for the hours 4368 and 4369
 (end of the first stage and beginning of the second stage) in case of two stages, each with 4368 hours.

-A generator with operation cost (sum of the fuel and emission cost, excluding O&M cost) > 0 is considered a thermal unit.
+A generator with operation cost (sum of the fuel and emission cost, excluding O&M cost) > 0 is considered a non-renewable unit.
 If the unit has no operation cost and its maximum storage = 0, it is considered a renewable unit.
-If its maximum storage is > 0 is considered an ESS.
+If its maximum storage is > 0, with or without operation cost, is considered an ESS.

 Must-run non-renewable units are always committed, i.e., their commitment decision is equal to 1.
 All must-run units are forced to produce at least their minimum output.